 The statement below describes the measures taken by the Winkhaus Group to prevent forms of modern slavery and human trafficking and child labour for the year 2019.

 For more than 160 years Winkhaus convinces its customers with innovative products and competent services.
 Window manufacturers and dealers, architects, builders and users all over the world value the wide range of services and the high quality of its intelligent window technology, door interlocks and access organization.
 The traditional family business is based in Telgte, Münster and Meiningen and has international subsidiaries in eight countries.

 Winkhaus urges its suppliers to act in accordance with and join the Code of Conduct of the BME - Federal Association for Materials Management, Purchasing and Logistics e.V.
-The ethical guidelines described in this BME Code of Conduct are based in particular on the principles of the Universal Declaration of Human Rights, the UN Global Compact (UNGC), the UN Guiding Principles on Business and Human Rights and the International Labor Organization (ILO) core Iabor standards. ln addition, the Guidelines are based on the UN Conventions on the Rights of the Child and on the Elimination of All Forms of Discrimination against Women and on the OECD Guidelines for International Business.
+The ethical guidelines described in this BME Code of Conduct are based in particular on the principles of the Universal Declaration of Human Rights, the UN Global Compact (UNGC), the UN Guiding Principles on Business and Human Rights and the International Labor Organization (ILO) core labor standards.
+In addition, the Guidelines are based on the UN Conventions on the Rights of the Child and on the Elimination of All Forms of Discrimination against Warnen and on the OECD Guidelines for International Business.

 The BME Code of Conduct explicitly emphasizes respect for and observing of human rights.
-Accordingly, the Code of Conduct contains an explicit prohibition of any form of forced Iabor and the obligation to oppose any form of discrimination. ln addition, the Code of Conduct ensures adherence to the Minimum Age to Admit to Work Convention, the ban of child Iabor and immediate action to eliminate all forms of child Iabor.
+Accordingly, the Code of Conduct contains an explicit prohibition of any form of forced labor and the obligation to oppose any form of discrimination.
+In addition, the Code of Conduct ensures adherence to the Minimum Age to Ad mit to Work Convention, the ban of child labor and immediate action to eliminate all forms of child labor.